Darren-Noortman66/B.I.L/README.md

 ### Sage File
 - Must be in CSV format
 - Must contain product codes and cost columns
-- Price Inclusive column will be preserved
+- Price Inclusive column will be preserved (This is calculated by Sage after the update)

 ### Supplier File
 - Can be CSV or Excel format